David Joseph Watson: Trials

 The judge, John W. Holland, instructed the jury that if they agreed with the defense that Watson was not criminally responsible for his actions because of his purported psychopathy impairing his judgment, then the jury could not find him guilty of a crime higher than second-degree murder.
-As first-degree murder was the only murder charge punishable by death by the federal government at the time, the jury finding Watson guilty of second-degree murder or less would have saved his life.
+As first degree murder was the only murder charge punishable by death by the federal government at the time, the jury finding Watson guilty of second degree murder or less would have saved his life.
 However, the second trial concluded on August 7, 1947, and Watson was again convicted of first-degree murder; the jury again refused to recommend mercy, and Watson was again sentenced to death.
 Judge Holland formally passed the second sentence two weeks after the jury reached their verdict.

 Appeals and execution

 Watson appealed his second death sentence to the District Court of the United States for the Southern District of Florida.
 The first death sentence had been reversed due to an error involving the judge not instructing the jury on the possibility of Watson being found guilty of a lesser charge due to mental impairment.
 However, on April 1, 1948, the second death sentence was affirmed, with the District Court finding that Watson's murder was "shocking" and committed with "vile motive," and that "the trial court went to great lengths to see to it that the defendant had a fair and lawful trial."
-The second appeal affirming his death sentence also pointed out that two separate juries had found Watson guilty of the same crime on the same "overwhelming evidence" and that the second trial was "free from reversible error," thereby paving the way for Watson to be executed.
+The second judgment affirming his death sentence also pointed out that two separate juries had found Watson guilty of the same crime on the same "overwhelming evidence" and that the second trial was "free from reversible error," thereby paving the way for Watson to be executed.

 In one final attempt to save his life, Watson appealed to President Harry S. Truman for clemency, but Truman refused to intervene in the sentence, making his intentions known a week prior to the scheduled execution date.

 According to the Associated Press, Watson spent his final hours praying with a minister and singing hymns.
 He also received a final visit from his mother.
-On the morning of Wednesday, September 15, 1948, Watson was executed in the electric chair at the Union Correctional Institution in Raiford, Florida, where Florida kept their electric chair until 1961.
+On the morning of Wednesday, September 15, 1948, Watson was executed in the electric chair at the Florida State Prison in Raiford, Florida, where Florida kept their electric chair.
 He was placed in the chair at 9:11 A.M. and pronounced dead a few minutes later.
-Watson was 23 years old at the time of his execution.